-Getting Back into Exercise After a Break (Step by Step)
+A Guide To Getting Back into Exercise After a Break

-Taking a break from exercise is something that happens to everyone during their lives at some point or another.
-It’s only natural, and there are multiple reasons that can make it happen.
-Despite that though, when the time does come for you to take the plunge again, there are a lot of ways to make it easier for yourself when you’re ready to get back into exercise, and it could even make it better than when you left it.
+Taking a break from exercise happens to everyone during their lives at some point or another.
+It’s only natural, and multiple reasons can make it happen.
+Despite that, though, when the time does come for you to take the plunge again, there are a lot of ways to make it easier for yourself when you’re ready to get back into exercise, and it could even make it better than when you left it.

-There are several things to consider to determine how successful you can be when you are ready though, so it’s important to know the facts and how you can help yourself to hit the ground running.
-The last thing you need is to make simple mistakes that can make it so difficult to keep it up.
-This is a long game after all.
+There are several things to consider to determine how successful you can be when you are ready, though, so it’s important to know the facts and how you can help yourself to hit the ground running.
+The last thing you need is to make simple mistakes that can make it difficult to keep it up.
+This is a long game, after all.

 We've made a step by step guide on how to get back into exercise from start to finish to make things as easy as we possibly could.
-It's not an easy thing to do, but getting started is always the first step, and you're certainly in the right place to do it.
+Of course, it's not an easy thing to do, but getting started is always the first step, and you're certainly in the right place to do it.